KPI Pricing

 Definition

-Pricing KPIs (Key Performance Indicators) are the key metrics used to measure, track, and manage the performance of a retailer’s pricing strategy.
+Pricing KPIs (Key Performance Indicators) are the key metrics used to measure, monitor, and manage the performance of a retailer’s pricing strategy.
 They help answer essential questions such as: “Am I competitive?”, “Is my margin growing?”, “Are my promotions profitable?”, and “Are my prices optimal?”.
 Without KPIs, it is impossible to effectively manage pricing.

 Why it's important